StreamlabsSupport/Streamlabs-Desktop/README.md

 2. Select `Desktop` in the menu bar.
 3. Enable `Add "Run with graphics processor" to Context Menu` option.

-> If you receive an error saying you do not have the privilege to select the graphics processor in this menu: Right click Streamlabs OBS > Properties > Compatability > Untick "Always run as admin" > http://prntscr.com/kzh8as
+> If you receive an error saying you do not have the privilege to select the graphics processor in this menu: Right click Streamlabs Desktop > Properties > Compatability > Untick "Always run as admin" > http://prntscr.com/kzh8as

 ### AMD/ATI Notebeook users with latest Windows 10 April 2018 (1803) update